sushanthj/Python-CV/markdown-cheat-sheet.md

 ### Go to next line

 This will split the sentence \
-the sentence into two lines
+into two lines

+In the above format, ensure there is no whitespace between the backslash and the next word (in this case 'into')